-Occupational Therapist / Kaiwhakaora Ngangahau (CAMHS) at Capital & Coast District Health Board (Wellington), Hutt Valley
+Occupational Therapist / Kaiwhakaora Ngangahau (CAMHS) at Te Whatu Ora - Health New Zealand Capital, Coast & Hutt Valley, Hutt Valley

 Mō tēnei tūranga mahi | About this role

 Nau mai, haere mai ki Te Whatu Ora - Capital, Coast & Hutt Valley District

 Kōrero mō te tūranga - About the role

 We have a vacancy for a motivated and enthusiastic Occupational Therapist, to join our integrated multi-disciplinary team.

 You will be working autonomously and alongside a multi-disciplinary team consisting of psychiatrists, psychologists, social workers, occupational therapist, addiction clinicians, detox and registered mental health nurses and intake triage team.